3 min read

 Like it or not, many organizations struggle with legacy systems that are not fully performing but are still linked to critical business infrastructure.
 With them come archaic processes, workarounds, and inefficiency.

-Similar to dealing with the attitudes toward change, IT leaders can use the total cost of ownership and quantifiable impacts toward staff productivity as a way to demonstrate the lost potential that their organizations are saddleing themselves with.
+Similar to dealing with the attitudes toward change, IT leaders can use the total cost of ownership and quantifiable impacts toward staff productivity as a way to demonstrate the lost potential that their organizations are saddling themselves with.
 Leaders should also explain just what benefits their organization can realize because of a transformation, especially if a change would help with issues surrounding security, compliance, or mobility.

 Financial Resources